 How much does a home study cost?

 Depending on what kind of home study you are pursuing or the type of adoption, costs for a home study can vary greatly.
 The cost can be between $1,800-$3,000 or more.
-There are other fees that can impact this cost, such as administration fees of health records, background checks, fingerprints, travel costs, and state or agency mandated training.
+Other fees can impact this cost, such as administration fees of health records, background checks, fingerprints, travel costs, and state or agency mandated training.
 Domestic adoptions, as opposed to international adoptions, tend to cost less due to the strict regulations.
-One of the differences between adoption and foster care home studies are, you can often get reimbursed from the state for some of the expenses for foster home studies.
+One of the differences between adoption and foster care home studies is, you can often get reimbursed from the state for some of the expenses for foster home studies.
 Don’t let cost be a deterrent as providing a child a home is something you can’t put a price on.
 Also, oftentimes, you can find help for these costs or reimbursements.

 So, we have established a few of the major questions when it comes to home studies.
 Sometimes it’s best to get a perspective of someone who has lived through it once, or in this case, many times.
 A friend of mine, who is a social worker, is very familiar with home studies.
 She has provided some personal insight on home studies and what she wants families to know.
 “Nobody’s perfect and we truly don’t expect perfection when we walk into your home.
 It’s refreshing when prospective families are authentic and genuine with what their strengths AND weaknesses are.
 Share with us your doubts and your fears.
 We’re here to help and being human is something we can respond to.”
 Kristine notes the home study should be educational for both parties.
 “Be honest with yourselves and us and you can learn more through this whole process.
 Our end goal is for you to be moved into a new parent role.
 We have to take this duty with sincere and serious expectations as it affects the future of a child.
 We need to see you absolutely want to be a parent, you can financially and emotionally support a child, your home is safe and reliable, and you have practical views of adoption and what to expect.”

 Kristine also suggests learning as much as possible from the home study.
-She says there will be ups and downs, hard parts and obstacles.
+She says there will be ups and downs, hard parts, and obstacles.
 “Reflect on these times and how you are coping.
 Put yourself in your future child’s shoes and try to understand how they might feel through all of this as well.”

 Home studies are also a good starting point for what you are expecting or wanting from the process.
 Some families are unable to conceive and are only wanting to be considered for infants.
 Some families have had unique experiences or might feel they are equipped well for certain medical conditions such as Down syndrome, or cerebral palsy.
 Other families might not be looking for infants and may be open to siblings or older children.
 You, as parents, might feel you may not be the best support for or to children of different races.
 These are some very important factors that are key to unlocking and discussing during home placements.